Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/uniqExact-to-uniq-combined.md

 LEB128 sipHash128                       sipHash128
 ```

-So, our task is find how we can generate such values by ourself.
+So, our task is to find how we can generate such values by ourself.
-In case of String data type, it just simple sipHash128 function
+In case of `String` data type, it just the simple `sipHash128` function,

 ```sql
 ┌─hex(sipHash128(toString(2)))─────┬─hex(sipHash128(toString(1)))─────┐